phenidone/fith/README.md

 # How

-The system has two build modes: the full system including compiler, and a cut-down mode which has a number of risky opcodes disabled, designed to run some code in an embedded system.
+The system has two build modes: the full system including compiler, and a cut-down mode which has a number of risky opcodes disabled, designed to run pre-compiled code in an embedded system.

 ## Interpreter